Canon 1Ds Mark III vs SL1

 Review summary: Canon 1Ds Mark III vs SL1

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark III or the Canon SL1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III:

 - More detail: Offers more megapixels (21 vs 17.9MP) with a 8% higher linear resolution.